ppwwyyxx/vim-PinyinSearch/README.md

 3. add your custom key map, e.g.:

 		nnoremap <Leader>ps :call PinyinSearch()<CR>
-		nnoremap <Leader>pn :call PinyinNext(0)<CR>
+		nnoremap <Leader>pn :call PinyinNext()<CR>

-		PinyinNext(0) search forward, PinyinNext(1) search backward

 USAGE:
 ======

-	call PinyinNext() and enter the target chars, you will jump to next word matching the target (Either English or Chinese which matches the first letter).
-	If no target is given to PinyinNext(), it will use your last target.

-	call PinyinSearch() and enter the target chars, all matched words will be highlighted, you can use 'n' and 'N' in normal mode to jump forward/backward between the matched words.
+	call PinyinSearch() and enter the target chars(first letters of the word), all the matching words will be highlighted, you can use 'n' and 'N' to jump.

-	call PinyinSearch() again without giving any target to clear the highlight and restore your custom map for 'n' and 'N'.
+	During a normal searching (i.e. you are searching for pure english), call PinyinNext() and all the matching Chinese will also be highlighted.

 EXAMPLE:
 ========